-Serval Mesh is an Android app that provides voice calls, text messaging and file sharing between mobile phones using WiFi, without the need for a SIM or any other infrastructure like mobile cell towers, WiFi hotspots or Internet access.
+Serval Mesh is an Android app that provides highly secure mesh networking, voice calls, text messaging and file sharing between mobile phones using Wi-Fi, without the need for a SIM or any other infrastructure like mobile cell towers, Wi-Fi hotspots or Internet access.

 Serval Mesh Extender (Formerly Mesh Helper)

-- provide a platform for future Serval Project initiatives, such as the commoditisation of many classes of medical monitoring devices.
+- provides a platform for future Serval Project initiatives, such as the commoditisation of many classes of medical monitoring devices.